-With the increased availability of plastic surgery, those who suffer from body

-    dysmorphic disorder can return for multiple treatments, addicted not to the

-    surgery itself or even the results, but to the hope that this next surgery will

-    make them feel good about their appearance.
+With the increased availability of plastic surgery, those who suffer from body dysmorphic disorder can return for multiple treatments, addicted not to the surgery itself or even the results, but to the hope that this next surgery will make them feel good about their appearance.

-    But because the problem is in their mind and not their body, they are never

-    satisfied with results, no matter how good they look.
-They often return,

-    demanding revision surgery for good results or asking for ever more extreme
+But because the problem is in their mind and not their body, they are never satisfied with the results, no matter how good they look.
+They often return, demanding revision surgery for good results or asking for ever more extreme procedures.

-    procedures.

-    When one surgeon refuses to perform the demanded surgery, they may become

-    belligerent and/or seek out another surgeon.
-They may lie about their medical

-    history or keep shopping around until they find a surgeon unscrupulous to ignore

-    the risks.
-As with other addictions, plastic surgery addiction continues until

-    the person gets help or suffers serious injury, even death.
+When one surgeon refuses to perform the demanded surgery, they may become belligerent and/or seek out another surgeon.
+They may lie about their medical history or keep shopping around until they find a surgeon unscrupulous to ignore the risks.
+As with other addictions, plastic surgery addiction continues until the person gets help or suffers a serious injury, even death.

-    Fortunately, BDD is rare, and during our consultations we carefully evaluate

-    every patient to make sure they are good candidates psychologically for plastic

-    surgery.
-However, we cannot be sure of catching every candidate before surgery

-    and ask that you be vigilant as well.
+Fortunately, BDD is rare, and during our consultations, we carefully evaluate every patient to make sure they are good candidates psychologically for plastic surgery.
+However, we cannot be sure of catching every candidate before surgery and ask that you be vigilant as well.

 Warning Signs of Body Dysmorphic Disorder

 If you or a loved one exhibits any of the following traits, body dysmorphic disorder might be to blame:

 - Either frequently looking in mirrors or avoiding mirrors

 - Refusal to partake in social situations because they don’t “look right”